CS1230NoPreference/FinalProjekt/README.md

 Two fractal shapes, a Mandelbulb and a Fractal Tree, are also implemented, with customizable fractal depth, height, and width.
+Some scenes also have terrains; these are procedurally generated using two octaves of Perlin noise, followed by a sigmoid smoothing.

 Currently, the GUI supports toggling raymarcher supersampling and multithreading, and all fractal parameters.
 Given time, we would like to incorporate toggling of the other raymarching parameters; although they are currently displayed on the UI, they have no effect.

--   Note on the UI: the `prototype-ui` folder contains the updated UI.
+-   Note on the UI: The `prototype-ui` folder contains the updated UI.
     Due to time constraints, we were unable to merge two separate development branches without compilation errors.
 The only difference between `prototype-ui` and `final` are the supported scenes.